Click here to listen to my over-the-top reading of my post. PS You gonna like it…

 “It’s six twenties!
 Check.
 I know it’s six twenties,” I said, my voice rising over the two of them.

-And thus the bickering began, while our very polite guests sat quietly on the sidelines until, that is, in the midst of the squabble but during a rare moment of silence where the three of us had to stop talking to refill our lungs, Sandy looked down at his watch and piped in, “So, yah… you know, Jonah and I, well… we, uh… we should get going.
-It’s getting late and tomorrow’s a school day…” He added in a nice big yawn for effect, and then he laughed.
+And thus the bickering began, while our very polite guests sat quietly on the sidelines until, that is, in the midst of the squabble but during a rare moment of silence where the three of us had to stop talking to refill our lungs, one of them looked down at his watch and piped in, “So, yah… you know, well… we, uh… we should get going.
+It’s getting late and tomorrow’s a school day…” He added in a nice big yawn for effect.

-Yah, he was kidding about hightailing it home (maybe).
-And they stayed on, though I suspect Sandy may have thought twice about that decision when half an hour into the game, in a if you can’t beat em, join em kind of way, Jonah became as raucous and saucy as the rest of us.
+Sure, he was kidding about hightailing it home (maybe).
+And they stayed on, though I suspect he may have thought twice about that decision when half an hour into the game, in a if you can’t beat em, join em kind of way, when his mate became as raucous and saucy as the rest of us.

 “Ah, Monopoly.
 It brings out the worst in everyone,” said Sara the next day.